 ESG - Mining's Opportunity

-Presentation by Dr Sarah Gordon, CEO Satarla and Jamie Strauss, CEO Digbee at the Precious Metals Summit Europe 2020
+On 2nd November 2020, Dr Sarah Gordon, CEO Satarla and Jamie Strauss, CEO Digbee presented at the Precious Metals Summit Europe 2020.

 How we mine